Leucine

 Studies have revealed that this amino acid acts in a unique way: unlike other amino acids, it aids in burning fat without burning a muscle by sparing the muscle proteins and leaving them to assist in building and in increasing the muscle gain and mass.
 In other words, it is a great supplement for all those gym rats or dieters who have to workout regularly in attempt to build up muscles while keeping the fat off the body.
 Researches confirmed that people staying on the protein-rich diet, which includes enough of Leucine, lose more body fat while retaining a more lean muscle mass.

-You should remember that Leucine is an essential amino acid, so your body cannot produce it naturally but only can obtain it from food, including protein-rich animal food like fish, chicken, beef, also dairy and eggs.
+You should remember that Leucine is an essential amino acid, so your body cannot produce it naturally but only can obtain it from food like beef, chicken, soya protein, soya beans, fish, cottage cheese, eggs, baked beans, liver, whole wheat, brown rice, almonds, brazil nuts, cashew nuts, pumpkin seeds, lima beans, chick peas (garbanzos), lentils, corn.
 People on a no-protein diet or strict vegans most likely would not obtain much of Leucine coursing through their blood stream.
+Here are some food sources that contain leucine along with approximate amounts per serving.